JoshuaIsom/connexiful/README.md

 **Core Ideas:**
  * *Awe & Connection:* Connexiful is an adjective to describe those strange yet profound moments of coincidence, serendipity or synchronicity -- that odd sensation of meta-awareness.
 These experiences are universal but uniquely interpreted through each person's cultural, spiritual and philosophical lens.
 For example, your algorithm recommends someone you were *just* thinking about but never said out loud... 🤔
  * *Mindset & Action:* So what do you do when a connexiful moment happens?
 How do you interpret it?
 Does it make you curious?
-Maybe it's as a humble reminder to cultivate wonder, pursue growth and take compassionate action in our lives and communities.
+Maybe it's a humble reminder to listen, cultivate wonder and take compassionate action in our lives and communities.

 **An Open Invitation:**